nestybox/sysbox-ee/README.md

 We are developing software that enables deployment of **system containers** with Docker (and soon Kubernetes).

-A system container is a Linux container designed to run low-level system software, not just applications.
-See [here](docs/system-containers.md) for more info on system containers and the use cases we envision for them.
+A Nestybox system container is a Linux container designed to run low-level system software, not just applications.
+See this [blog article](https://blog.nestybox.com/2019/09/13/system-containers.html) for more info on system containers and the use cases we envision for them.

-Our mission is to make system containers run as many system-level workload types as possible in order to provide users a fast, efficient, and easy-to-use alternative to virtual machines for deploying virtual hosts on Linux.
+Our mission is to make our system containers run as many system-level workload types as possible in order to provide users a fast, efficient, and easy-to-use alternative to virtual machines for deploying virtual hosts on Linux.
 And for this work out-of-the-box and